TimeMachine1994/081925-SvelteTweb/MOBILE_CAMERA_STREAMING_GUIDE.md

 - Good for live mixing

 ### ✅ **OBS Integration**
+- Browser Source (iframe) for best quality
-- HLS playback in OBS
+- HLS playback as fallback
 - Treat like any other source
 - Positioning, filters, transitions all work